 Imagine snorkelling amongst a dense kelp forest, surrounded by dozens of fascinating new life forms.
 A frenzy is created on top of the water.
 Someone has spotted a crayfish, and everyone is taking turns to dive under to get a glimpse of a cray crouching under a ledge.
 Students come up gasping for breath, but feel reassured by their adult buddy and bright yellow body board for time out.
 Some large snapper cruise past to see what the fuss is about.
 Gurgling sounds come from a snorkel, while an eagle ray rests on the sand below.
 The kids are easy to spot in their bright yellow & black wetsuits.
 The parents come in buzzing, and the kids madly tell their mates about how big the snapper they swam with was and how many different fish they saw.
 This is all normal conversation during an EMR programme.

-Oliver Bone is an ocean enthusiast who joined the 4Sight marine ecology team this year.
+Oliver Bone is an ocean enthusiast who joined the 4Sight marine ecology team in 2017.
 Oliver came to us as a proud supporter of the Mountains to Sea Conservation Trust – Experiencing Marine Reserves (EMR) as one of the coordinators running community guided snorkel days for the past year.

 EMR’s philosophy of experiential learning about marine conservation fit with the 4Sight values around Land, People and Water somewhat perfectly and we were thrilled to be able enhance our volunteer programme by keeping Oliver in this position to continue to provide support from a 4Sight staff member to the initiative.
 We are so lucky to have likeminded people on the team who help us achieve our vision.